preciofishbone/OmniaDocsG2/user-options/create-news/index.rst

 .. image:: news-file-name2.png

-2. Type a file name for the new News article (page) and click "Create".
+2. Type a file name for the new news article (page) and click "Create".

 This creates a page for the news article.
 All options for pages can be used for news article pages.